xcart/xcart-docs/_pages/kb_en/modules/call_for_price.md

 order: 145
 published: true
 ---
-The Call for Price module allows you to hide the price and "Add to cart" button for particular products and show a messsage instead.
-The module is insluded into the X-Cart ultimate edition and is paid for X-Cart Business and Multivendor.
+The [Call for Price](https://market.x-cart.com/addons/call-for-price.html "Call for Price Module") module allows you to hide the price and "Add to cart" button for particular products and show a messsage instead.
+The module is included into the X-Cart Ultimate edition and is paid for X-Cart Business and Multivendor.

 To install the module follow instructions from {% link "Installing addons from the Marketplace" ref_Vn1mMUw9 %}

-Once enabled open the module Settings page if you need to change the default 'Call for price' message:
+Once enabled open the module _Settings page_ if you need to change the default 'Call for price' message:

 ![settings-1.png]({{site.baseurl}}/attachments/ref_3K1pJExV/settings-1.png)